Your Essential Travel Guide To Bruges

 Discover Things To Do In Bruges

 Everything in Bruges centres on the Markt, an open square flanked by gabled guild houses and bustling with people, open-air restaurants and horse-drawn carriages.
 Beautiful medieval style buildings skirt the square, but towering 83m above it soars the magnificent Belfry.
 Take the 366-steps to the top and you'll be rewarded with wonderful views.
-You'll find that it is absolutely beautiful at night.

 What to see in Bruges?